eftekhari-alireza/shannon-tidal-explorer/README.md

 ## Project context

-This tool is part of the Shannon Estuary tidal-energy assessment research (University of Galway, 2026), supervised by Dr Stephen Nash (with Dr Michael Hartnett).
-The DIVAST 2D depth-integrated model (Falconer 1992) was run for a 5 × 3 turbine design grid; the analysis and figures live in `Final_Results/` (sections 4.1–4.6 of the paper).
+This tool is part of the Shannon Estuary tidal-energy assessment research (University of Galway, 2026), supervised by Dr Stephen Nash.
+The DIVAST 2D depth-integrated model (Falconer 1992) was run for a 5 × 3 turbine design grid.

 ---